rrwirya/FreeRTOS_BLE_Car/README.md

 	* Fix issue where as soon as DATA_READY interrupts are enabled on the ADXL343, EXTI4 (DATA_READY) interrupt becomes immediately available
 	* Determine the cause of why and how the DATA_READY interrupt gets triggered consecutively
 	* Determine a reliable method to measure time difference between each FIFO reads to accurately measure displacement and velocity
+	* In periodic measurement scenario, determine why acceleration is always non-zero, while velocity is always increasing with current algorithm

 ### Done:
 * June 24, 2021: